 No. Your child’s participation in the AEDC is voluntary.
 If you do not want your child to participate in the AEDC, please notify your child’s school immediately.
 Please note that if you do not notify your child’s school, it is inferred that you consent to their participation and their information will be collected in accordance with the APPs.

 There are no consequences for children if they do not participate in the AEDC.
 However, if your child’s information is not collected, the quality of the AEDC data will be affected.
 It is important that as many children as possible participate in the AEDC to ensure that robust and nationally consistent data are produced to help shape the design and application of early childhood programs and policies.

 Who is my child’s data disclosed to?

 Social Research Centre Pty Ltd

 Once your child’s information is collected by their teacher using the Australian version of the Early Development Instrument, it is disclosed to the Social Research Centre Pty Ltd (SRC).
-SRC is the Department of Education and Training’s contracted service provider which manages the collection and storage of the AEDC data.
+SRC is the Department of Education, Skills and Employment's contracted service provider which manages the collection and storage of the AEDC data.

 Department of Social Services and Department of Health

 AEDC de-identified data is provided to the Australian Government Department of Social Services and Department of Health to contribute to their policy and program development.

 State and Territory Governments